-A. Unit I Historical Perspective in Social Work and Social Welfare
+A. Unit I. Historical Perspectives on Social Work and Social Welfare

-- 1. List five significant historical social welfare systems in Europe that highly influence the growth of social work/welfare programs in the United States. - 2.
+- 1. List five significant historical social welfare systems in Europe that highly influenced the growth of social work/welfare programs in the United States. - 2.
 Explain orally and in writing the early social problems/conditions in the United States that lead to the creation of relief programs and to the expansion of social welfare programs. - 3.
-Explain the concepts involved in the development and implementation of social policies within state, local and federal governments. - 4.
+Explain the concepts involved in the development and implementation of social policies within state, local, and federal governments. - 4.
 Discuss the financing procedures involved in social work and social welfare programs. - 5.
-Define poverty as deprivation, as inequality, as culture, as exploitation, as structure and explain how social policies have historically addressed these specific areas in comparison to modern methods.
+Define poverty as deprivation, inequality, culture, exploitation, and structure and explain how social policies have historically addressed these specific areas in comparison to modern methods.

-B. Unit II Social Welfare Policy
+B. Unit II.
+Social Welfare Policy

-- 1. List and explain the policy making process in relation to United States publics assistance systems. - 2.
+- List and explain the policy making process in relation to United States' publics assistance systems. - 2.
 Discuss social work/welfare policy in a rational approach as compared to a political approach. - 3.
-List and identify social insurance programs and discuss the procedures and systems in which they are based on. - 4.
+List and identify social insurance programs and discuss the procedures and systems they are based on. - 4.
 List five significant social work/welfare policies and procedures that have assisted in creating prevention and protection strategies for workers and their dependents against poverty. - 5.
-Explain current United States health care policy and its effects on target populations.
+Explain current United States health care policies and its effects on target populations.

-C. Unit III Social Work and Social Work Programs
+C. Unit III.
+Social Work and Social Work Programs

-1. List five social work/welfare programs and the impact on target groups and the larger community.
+1. List five social work/welfare programs and their impact on target groups and the larger community.